 But he was steadfast in his conviction that an encyclopedia must not simply rely on knowledge that is palatable to reactionary institutions.
 Below is an excerpt from Diderot’s own entry for “encyclopedia”:

 One must examine and overturn everything, without exception or accommodation. . . .
 One must crush foolish old beliefs and tear down barriers that reason has not erected.
 One must grant science and the arts the freedom that is so precious to them.

-Alfred Vulpian: pioneering 19th-century physician and neurologist who discovered adrenaline, the fight-or-flight hormone.
-He stands facing the Faculté de Médecine, where he taught.
+Alfred Vulpian was a pioneering 19th-century physician and neurologist who discovered adrenaline, the fight-or-flight hormone.
+His statue faces the Faculté de Médecine, where he taught.

 That’s all that I was able to glean from a bit of research, without diving into the complexities of Vulpian’s scientific method.